Atypon-OpenSource/manuscripts-api/README.md

   <dt>APP_CONTAINER_TOKEN_SCOPES</dt>
   <dd>An array of semicolon separated records to describe scopes for which the server can issue access tokens in JWT form: fields are comma separated, denoting for each record: scope name,UTF8 encoded secret or base64 encoded PEM formatted private key,empty string (if symmetric secret is used) or a base64 encoded PEM formatted public key,expiry in minutes</dd>

-  <dt>APP_COUCHBASE_CLUSTER_ANTIAFFINITY</dt>
-  <dd>When running Couchbase on Kubernetes using the autonomous Operator, this setting determines "whether or not two or more pods are allowed to be run on the same Kubernetes node".
-Quoting <a href="http://docs.couchbase.com/prerelease/couchbase-operator/beta/couchbaseClusterConfig.html#antiaffinity">Couchbase documentation on <b>antiAffinity</b></a> further: "In a production setting this parameter should always be set to true in order to reduce the chance of data loss in case a Kubernetes node crashes."</dd>

 </dl>